Antonín Dvořák: Reception in Britain

-Dvořák's Stabat Mater (1880) was performed and very well received at the Royal Albert Hall in London on 10 March 1883, conducted by Joseph Barnby.
-The success "sparked off a whole series of performances in England and the United States", a year ahead of appreciation in Germany and Austria.
-Dvořák was invited to visit Britain where he appeared to great acclaim in 1884.
+Dvořák's first piece of a religious nature, his setting of Stabat Mater, was premiered in Prague in 1880.
+However, after it was performed and very well received at the Royal Albert Hall in London on 10 March 1883, conducted by Joseph Barnby, the success "sparked off a whole series of performances in England and the United States", a year ahead of appreciation in Germany and Austria.
+Dvořák was invited to visit Britain, where he appeared to great acclaim in 1884.
 The London Philharmonic Society commissioned Dvořák to conduct concerts in London, and his performances were well received there.
-In response to the commission, Dvořák wrote his Symphony No. 7 and conducted its premiere at St. James's Hall on 22 April 1885.
-On a visit later in 1885, Dvořák presented his cantata The Spectre's Bride, in a concert on 27 August.
+In response to the commission, Dvořák wrote his Symphony No. 7 and conducted its premiere at St James's Hall on 22 April 1885.
+On a visit later in 1885, Dvořák presented his cantata The Spectre's Bride in a concert on 27 August.
 He had arrived a week early to conduct rehearsals of the chorus of 500 voices and orchestra of 150.
 The performance was "a greater triumph than any" Dvořák "had had in his life up to that time...following this phenomenal success, choral societies in the English-speaking countries hastened to prepare and present the new work."
 Dvořák visited Britain at least eight times in total, conducting his own works there.
 In 1887, Richter conducted the Symphonic Variations in London and Vienna to great acclaim (they had been written ten years earlier and Dvořák had allowed them to languish after initial lack of interest from his publishers).
-Richter wrote to Dvořák of the London performance, "at the hundreds of concerts I have conducted during my life, no new work has been as successful as yours."
+Richter wrote to Dvořák of the London performance, "at the hundreds of concerts I have conducted during my life, no new work has been as successful as yours".